 So, what do I do now that I’ve found the bed bug infestation in my home?

 After your inspection, you might have found several bed bugs symptoms or you may suspect that there are bed bug symptoms you didn’t catch.
 In that case, you should go ahead and consult a professional bed bugs exterminator.

-A bed bug exterminator will present several options to you regarding the ways that you can get rid of them.
+A bed bug exterminator from a professional pest control company will present several options to you regarding the ways that you can get rid of them.
 Some professionals treat the problem with a special insect bomb.
 Others might use a spray or chemicals to get rid of them.
 These are things that you should discuss with the professional before you hire them.

 Before you call the professional, you should try to do what you can to keep the bugs controlled before you get help.
 These bugs can be defeated with heat, so try taking your clothes and anything else that fit into a drying machine and dry them for a couple of hours.
 To see a more thorough version of how to kill bed bugs with a washing machine and dryer, check out our previous article named “How do I kill and prevent bed bugs in my home” here.